Brayzonn/Auto-deploy-webhook/Readme.md

-# GitHub Webhook Deployer
+# Auto-deploy-webhook

-A secure, production-ready Node.js server that automates deployments from GitHub using webhooks.
+A secure, production-ready Node.js/Express server that automates deployments from GitHub using webhooks.
 When code is pushed to your repository, this server automatically deploys the changes to your server using a single, configurable deployment script.

 ## Features